 Shrines and parks in Fukuoka

 Temple junkies should make sure to add two places to their list of places to visit.
 Shofuki-ji was founded in 1195 and is the oldest Zen temple in Japan.
 You can’t go in the buildings but the grounds make for a pleasant wander.
 Tocho-ji dates back to 806 and has Japan’s largest wooden seated Buddha.
 The statue is only a couple of decades old but its size (nearly 11 meters tall) is impressive.
 There’s also a beautiful five-story pagoda in Tocho-ji’s grounds.

 You might need a rest after all that sightseeing, so head to Ohori Park.
 It’s set around a lovely lake, which you can walk around or across on a series of islands and bridges.
 It’s partly the old moat of the castle, the remains of which are nearby.
-The park is also home to Fukuoka Art Museum, currently closed for renovations until 2019, and a beautiful Japanese garden (entrance fee ¥240).
+The park is also home to Fukuoka Art Museum and a beautiful Japanese garden (entrance fee ¥240).

 If you want even more relaxation, Yunohana Onsen in Tenjin has indoor and outdoor baths for the very reasonable fee of ¥720 (take your own towel if you don’t want to rent one).
 It’s not that common to find cheap onsen in the middle of cities, particularly not ones with multiple bathing options.
 Brush up on your onsen etiquette and get soaking.

 Fukuoka is the place where tonkotsu ramen comes from.
 That meaty, salty broth, with melting pork belly and noodles that’s so slurpingly addictive?
 Yes, this is its homeland.
 It’d simply be rude not to eat some.